FirstHR

 Banker is an umbrella title covering very different jobs: a teller at the window, a personal banker cross-selling products, a loan officer originating mortgages, and a commercial banker managing business relationships are all bankers, with different duties, pay, and overtime rules.
 A generic banker posting attracts a flood of mismatched applicants.
 The fix is to name the specific role, then handle the two things every competitor ignores: the FLSA classification, which leans non-exempt for most banking roles, and the licensing and screening that come with the territory.

 At FirstHR, we build for small businesses without HR departments, which describes most of banking: the large majority of banks are community banks, and many branches and credit unions run with well under 50 employees and no dedicated HR.
-The six templates below, a universal retail banker plus personal banker, teller, loan officer, commercial banker, and community-bank versions, are ready to use, each with the FLSA and licensing notes generic templates skip.
+The six templates below, a universal retail banker plus personal banker, teller, private banker, commercial banker, and community-bank versions, are ready to use, each with the FLSA and licensing notes generic templates skip.

 What a Banker Does